COMPANIONS

 Vancouver, British Columbia

 Janine Fuller is a lifelong champion of intellectual freedom and an advocate for 2SLGBTQI+ communities.
 At Little Sister’s Book and Art Emporium in Vancouver, she played an instrumental role in the shop’s fight against censorship, which led to a landmark Supreme Court of Canada ruling and a breakthrough in the recognition of 2SLGBTQI+ rights.
-As someone living with Huntingdon’s disease, she has been a beacon of hope for others with the condition.
+As someone living with Huntington’s disease, she has been a beacon of hope for others with the condition.

 Rosemary Burns Ganley, C.M.